Important Information

 Climate Change

 2. Visitor emissions: How can we refine our initial estimate of greenhouse gas emissions associated with visitor travel to OSMP access points?
-Additionally, how can OSMP staff develop a spatially explicit model to better understand and manage these emissions?
+Additionally, how can OSMP staff develop a spatially explicit model to better understand and manage these emissions and track their change overtime?
 (EHR.
 9)

-2. Biological soil crusts: Where are biological soil crusts found on OSMP lands and how do we characterize their microhabitat affinities and compositional types?
-Evaluate threats to the persistence of biological soil crusts and how climate change and land-use activities (grazing, trampling, fire) may impact them (EHR.7).
+1. Biological soil crusts: Where are biological soil crusts found within OSMP grassland habitats and how do we characterize their microhabitat affinities, compositional types, and threats to their persistence in a managed landscape?
+(EHR.7)

 Technology and Analytic Applications for Resource Assessment and Scaling

-1. Crowd sourcing: Can application programming interfaces and existing mobile data sources be used to characterize visitors, visitor satisfaction, or resource conditions across seasons and years?
-(RRSE.1, RRSE.9)
+1. Crowd sourcing: Using APIs and crowd-sourced online platforms (e.g., AllTrails reviews, social media, mobile applications), evaluate the potential to characterize visitors, visitor satisfaction, and resource conditions across seasons and years.
+(RRSE.1, RRSE.9) (RRSE.1, RRSE.9)

-4. Photo series interpretation: Can resource conditions be assessed using photograph time series and machine learning algorithms?
+2. Photo series interpretation: To what extent can visitors be accurately detected and resource conditions assessed using photographic time series and machine learning algorithms?
 (EHR.7)

-6. Environmental sensors: What is the feasibility and performance of LoRaWAN sensor networks for remote environmental monitoring in the challenging terrain of OSMP lands.
+3. Environmental sensors: What is the feasibility and performance of long-range wide area sensor networks (LoRaWAN) for remote environmental monitoring in the challenging terrain of OSMP lands?
 (EHR.7)

 Vegetation Stewardship and Invasive Plants